cjdelisle/cjdns/rfcs/Whitepaper.md

 index into a few bits of the 64-bit label.
 How they compress the number is an implementation detail as long as they can read a label number and know how many of the low bits "belong to them" as opposed to the next switch along the path.
+Also the routing interface of each node is always compressed as the 4 bits "0001".

 After determining the correct destination interface, the switch will bit shift the label to the right and add reversed bits to the now empty left side of the label such that if the entire label were reversed, the switch would send the